CARTAvis/old-carta-backend/README.md

 2. Clone the carta-backend repository `git clone https://github.com/CARTAvis/carta-backend.git`
 2. Install the required 3rd party packages.
 This process is automated through a script supporting CentOS, Ubuntu, and Mac.
 Run it from outside the carta-backend directory. `sudo ./carta-backend/carta/scripts/install3party.sh` It will create a `~/cartawork/CARTAvis-external/Thirdparty` directory.
 Note it requires sudo privalege.
 3. Install casacore and code.
 This process is also automated with a script and requires sudo privalege `sudo ./carta-backend/carta/scripts/buildcasa.sh`
-4. Download Qt [here] (https://download.qt.io/archive/qt/) and install using the GUI installer.
+4. Download Qt [here](https://download.qt.io/archive/qt/) and install using the GUI installer.
 Any version starting from 5.7 is acceptable as that is when QtWebEngine was included as standard.
 Ensure that you select the QtWebEngine module in order to install it.

 The CARTA backend development environment should now be ready.

-## To build CARTA backend
+## To build the CARTA backend

 1. `cd  ~/cartawork/carta-backend`
 2. Set up the protobuffer submodule `git submodule init && git submodule update`